How You Can Turn a Freelance Job Into a Permanent Job

 This language is important for two reasons:

-- Many freelance job websites have provisions which restrict or prohibit clients and employers from contacting each other directly.
+- Many freelance job websites have provisions that restrict or prohibit clients and employers from contacting each other directly.
 The site may even suspend your services if they find that you have violated this rule.
 If, however, the client (employer) has put in writing that the job may lead to “permanent employment” or a ‘long-term” situation, and the website has not objected, then they cannot do anything about it.
 This is known as “constructive notice.”
 The site could have done something and they didn’t, so you are in the clear.

 - If you know up front that the client is looking for permanent, professional Freelancers, you are already on the right track.
 Do your best work, and a contract or a job offer can be just around the corner.